MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-overview.md

 ## Ingestion methods

 Azure Data Explorer supports several ingestion methods, each with its own target scenarios, advantages, and disadvantages.
-Azure Data Explorer offers ingestion tools, connectors and plugins to common services, managed pipelines,  programmatic ingestion using SDKs, and direct access to the engine for exploration purposes.
+Azure Data Explorer offers ingestion tools, connectors and plugins to common services, managed pipelines, programmatic ingestion using SDKs, and direct access to the engine.

 <!-- unless otherwise indicated, align order with listed order AND image order-->